NASCAR Steve Phelps joined Kevin Harvick for wide ranging state of the sport conversation

 “I think, as we were looking at the data and it happened so quickly, but you had two incidents in a split second — turn 3, an incident, and turn 4, an incident and the race was concluded.
 I think, the bump-and-run, the slam and run, or whatever you want to call it, I don’t know if there would have been a penalty but there was a second move, and that move was a hook in our opinion, which was both the eye test and the data.”

 Harvick interjected here and said it is hard for anyone to run from the data.
+This was a reference to the SMT data that painted a pretty damning visual of what Dillon’s intent was on the final corner.

 “It’s hard to hide from the data, right,” Phelps continued.
 “And he put a competitor at risk.
 Denny took a hard hit, one of the hardest hit I think he’s had in this NextGen car, and there was a line that was crossed. … Again, a decision that ultimately made by the competition group and it goes up to management, and if we don’t we believe they got it wrong, significantly wrong, we will not overturn their decision.
 It is their decision.
 They are the experts in this space.
 Did it go to Steve (O’Donnell), Jim (France) and myself?
 It did and we concluded they got it right and we issued the penalty.”

-Kind of reading between the lines there, about the line, it continues to be more and more clear that the penalty was more about the second contact, with Hamlin, and that it was a right rear hook into the wall more that the dive bomb on Logano.
+Kind of reading between the lines there, about the line, it continues to be more and more clear that the penalty was more about the second contact, with Hamlin, and that it was the right rear hook into the wall more that the dive bomb on Logano.

 Make the penalty in real time?